tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 An example of a high attention residue context switch that I struggle with is the "quick" check of my email inbox or chat notifications.
 While I may spend less than five minutes scanning my inbox, there is almost always something that catches my attention and lingers in my mind when I switch back to my original work.

-To avoid attention residue when taking a break, you want to avoid tasks that will capture and keep your brain's attention away from your work.
+If you are already worried about getting enough work done, you may feel hamstrung by the idea of removing work-related tasks from your "break" time.
+While it may feel counterproductive, you should find this single-tasking strategy allows you to [produce better work, often at a faster rate](https://blog.rescuetime.com/single-tasking/).
+Remember, the goal is not to take a break from one task and work on another.
+The goal is to take a break away from work so you can resume with renewed vigor.
+You are trying to step back from over-arousal and move back into peak territory on the Yerkes-Dodson curve.

 When thinking about what to do during a break, we can turn to the [dieting advice](https://www.washingtonpost.com/lifestyle/food/to-lose-weight-dont-just-avoid-temptation-remove-it/2018/10/26/eeb48238-d87f-11e8-a10f-b51546b10756_story.html) "don't resist temptation, remove it."
 Knowing that we want to avoid context switching during our break, we need to get away from attention-stealing situations.
 Namely, we need to get away from our computers (including our phones!).
 Don't test your ability to resist checking your email.
 Get away from your computer and all of the attention-stealing options it provides.

-If you are already worried about getting enough work done, you may feel hamstrung by the idea of removing work-related tasks from your "break" time.
-While it may feel counterproductive, you should find this single-tasking strategy allows you to [produce better work, often at a faster rate](https://blog.rescuetime.com/single-tasking/).
-Remember, the goal is not to take a break from one task and work on another.
-The goal is to take a break away from work so you can resume with renewed vigor.
-You are trying to step back from over-arousal and move back into peak territory on the Yerkes-Dodson curve.

 ### ...then what _is_ in a break?

 There are plenty of break-time options that will not result in attention residue.
 High on the list is "nothing."
 It is perfectly okay to sit in a chair and stare off for ten minutes.

-Since shifting to remote work, I have found simple household tasks such as washing dishes or starting a load of laundry rank high on my list of break-time activities.
+Since shifting to remote work, I have found simple household tasks such as washing dishes or starting a load of laundry rank high on my list of break-time activities, especially for short inter-task breaks.
 These small household tasks work well for a few reasons.

 1. They don't shift my attention to cognitively demanding problems.
 I can truly let my brain rest.
-2. I don't particularly enjoy doing them; this means I'm not going to spend more time on them than necessary.
+2. I don't particularly enjoy doing them; this means I'm not spending more time on them than necessary.
 3. They contribute to the [positive psychological effects of cleanliness and organization](https://www.psychologytoday.com/us/blog/the-truisms-wellness/201607/the-powerful-psychology-behind-cleanliness).

 Regardless of where I am working, my favorite break-time activity is getting outside and walking.
 Walking has [many benefits](https://www.hustleescape.com/productivity-benefits-of-walking/) and spending as little as [five minutes in nature can improve self-esteem and mood](https://www.bbc.com/worklife/article/20190304-why-walking-makes-you-a-better-worker), so it's not surprising I am happier when my day includes a walk.

 ## Making Time

-We now come to my retrospective goal: how do we keep up our break-taking habits during times of stress?
+We now come to the crux of my retrospective goal: how do we keep up our break-taking habits during times of stress?

 ### Implementation Intention